Stanisław Stadnicki: Biography

-He was married to Anna Ziemięcka (from Ziemięcice near Gliwice), he had three sons with her: Władysław (killed in Krzemienica in 1610), Zygmunt and Stanisław, and one daughter - Felicjana.
+He was married to Anna Ziemięcka (from Ziemięcice near Gliwice) and had three sons with her: Władysław (killed in Krzemienica in 1610), Zygmunt and Stanisław, and one daughter - Felicjana.
 The Stadnicki family was Evangelical-Reformed (Calvinist) and held a church in Łańcut.

 He is remembered as an adventurer and a famous brawler, called the "Devil of Łańcut".
 He earned this notoriety as a captain while taking part in Stefan Batory’s expedition to Gdańsk and Moscow.
 Offended that his exploits were underestimated, he left for Hungary, where he fought against the Ottoman Turksin the army of Emperor Rudolf II.
 Later he supported Archduke Maximilian in his efforts to obtain the Polish crown and for some time stayed in Silesia where he met his future wife Anna Ziemięcka while staying with her father.
-He took part on the Austrian side in the siege of the Olsztyn castle near Częstochowa.
+He took part on the Austrian side in the siege of the Olsztyn Castle near Częstochowa.